mikeisesele/mike-lambda/README.md

     override fun onResume() {
         super.onResume()

+         MikeUtils.log(T)
-         MikeUtils.log(T) //  the log call is a generic and takes in any data type.
+         //  the log call is a generic and takes in any data type.
 Strings, Array, custom objects etc.
-    }
+         // In your logcat, type in INFORMATION in your filter bar. with scope set to debug }

 }